Code of Ethics

 All members are bound by the Code of Ethics, making the commitment on joining and annually when they renew their membership.
-The Member Register is a publicly searchable list of all current members of the Public Relations Institute of New Zealand.
+The Member Register is a publicly searchable list of all current members of the Institute.

 The Code of Ethics:

 • Regulates the conduct of the public relations practitioner in their relationship to their client;

 • Regulates their relationship with other members and the profession itself;